Nicky Lopez Player Props: Royals vs. Twins

-Nicky Lopez plays for the first time this season when the Kansas City Royals take on the Minnesota Twins and Sonny Gray at Kauffman Stadium, Saturday at 4:10 PM ET.
+After going 0-for-2 in his most recent game, Nicky Lopez and the Kansas City Royals take on the Minnesota Twins (who will start Joe Ryan) at 2:10 PM ET on Sunday.

+He had a hitless performance in his most recent game (0-for-2) against the Twins.

 Nicky Lopez Game Info & Props vs. the Twins